Close

 Stay on top of your information — especially income and deductions.
 Mistakes can happen.
 Review these items every month and make sure they’re correct:

-The Entitlements section shows your base payspecial or incentive pay and allowances, like Basic Allowance for Housing or Basic Allowance for Subsistence.
+• Entitlements: The entitlements section shows your base pay, special or incentive pay, and allowances, like Basic Allowance for Housing or Basic Allowance for Subsistence.

-The Deductions section shows things that are deducted from your pay, including Medicare and Social Security taxes, state and federal taxes and Thrift Savings Plan contributions.
+• Deductions: The deductions section shows things that are deducted from your pay, including Medicare and Social Security taxes, state and federal taxes, and Thrift Savings Plan contributions.

-The Allotments section lists your allotments.
-Be sure you know what they are, who is receiving them and if/when will they be paid in full.
+• Allotments: The allotments section lists your allotments.
+An allotment is a designated amount that is automatically distributed for you — to a bank account, insurance company or other — from your pay.
+Be sure you know what your allotments are, who is receiving them and if/when they will be paid in full.

-The amount of money you receive is shown in two places.
-Your mid-month pay is listed as a deduction, and your end-of-month pay is listed.
-Is the amount accurate for your situation?
+• Pay: The amount of money you receive is shown in two places.
+Your mid-month pay is listed as a deduction, and your end-of-month pay is also listed.
+Ensure the amount is accurate for your situation.

-Are your TSP contributions and life insurance premiums being properly deducted?
+• TSP and life insurance: Check to be sure your TSP contributions and life insurance premiums are being properly deducted.

 • Track your Social Security.
 Sign up for a my Social Security account to verify and track your earnings or to use the retirement estimator tool.